nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <box type="info" seamless>

 **Note that not all commands can be copy-pasted directly; they are provided as examples.
-Ensure all pre-requisites are met for each command to work**
+Ensure all pre-requisites are met for each command to work.**
 For example, the command `sold 1 1 ap/1110000` will not work if a property to sell has not been added under the contact at index 1. <br>
 </box>